6 ways to stop back pain while driving

 Experts have linked sitting for too long with serious health conditions, from back pain to high blood pressure and type two diabetes, dubbing the phenomenon “sitting disease”.

-Alternating hot and cold compresses can really help back pain, so you can use instant heat hot pads you when you leave the house, or even on longer journeys, again using your Backboard or Back Brace to heat your targeted pain relief area as you drive.
+Alternating hot and cold compresses can really help back pain, so you can use instant heat hot pads when you leave the house, or even on longer journeys, again using your Backboard or BACK BRACE to heat your targeted pain relief area as you drive.
 These hot pads can be used up to 100 times and are a fantastic accessory for the car.
+Wearing posture belts can also help you by correcting your posture and helping you in back pain.

-Many prescription painkillers cause drowsiness or impair judgement and should never be used while driving.
-Carry some mild yet effective non-prescription painkillers instead, such as acetaminophen or ibuprofen; however, bare in mind that this is only a short-term pain relief option and does not fix the problem at hand.
+Many prescription painkillers cause drowsiness or impair judgment and should never be used while driving.
+Carry some mild yet effective non-prescription painkillers instead, such as acetaminophen or ibuprofen; however, bear in mind that this is only a short-term pain relief option and does not fix the problem at hand.